mohammadhozaifa95/OTP-Assignment/README.md

 ---

-## 📄 License
+## 📄 Note

-This project is created for assignment and educational purposes.
+This project is developed for assignment and learning purposes.